tur-ium/tur-ium/README.md

 - 🌱 I’m currently studying **data engineering**, with a focus on building scalable data tools to empower decision making on environmental and social issues.
 - 👯 I’m looking to collaborate on environmentally and socially positive projects
-- 💬 Ask me about: Life Cycle Assessment, languages (human, or machine) and global justice
+- 💬 Ask me about: Life Cycle Assessment, languages (human, or machine)
-- 😄 Pronouns: They/them

 <h1>Skills</h1>
 <h2>Languages/Tools</h2>